 “Everyone’s scratching their heads and going, ‘OK, well, who spilled coffee on the computer again?’”
 Peter Sorrentino, who helps oversee $14.7 billion as a senior money manager at Huntington Asset Advisors in Cincinnati, said in a phone interview.
 “After the flash crash, anytime you see something like this, you definitely pause.”

 Yesterday’s swings were caused by a malfunction in a so- called trading algorithm, according to a person at Knight who asked to remain anonymous because the matter hasn’t been publicized.
 The Securities and Exchange Commission and Commodity Futures Trading Commission blamed a broker’s algorithm for setting into motion the events that caused the market crash in May 2010.

 Among the stocks that were reviewed by the NYSE were nine members of the Dow Jones Industrial Average (INDU), companies with almost $1 trillion in combined market value.
 They included Alcoa Inc., American Express Co.
-(AXP), Bank of America Corp.
-(BAC) and AT&T.
+(AXP:US), Bank of America Corp.
+(BAC:US) and AT&T.

 Instant messaging systems used by traders were full of messages saying “What the heck, what’s going on, there’s no news, I’m not aware of any news, dig into this, has anybody heard anything?” said Brian Barish, who oversees $7 billion as president and chief investment officer at Denver-based Cambiar Investors LLC.